maybewaityou/idea-flyme-plugin/README.md

 An Intellij & Android Studio plugin that adds Live Templates to your IDE saving time writing the boilerplate in Flutter.

+## Install

+### Automaticly

+You can search `Flyme` in Preferences -> Plugins Marketplace.

+### Manually

+You can search `Flyme` from https://plugins.jetbrains.com, and download the `Flyme` plugin.

+ Preferences -> Plugins -> Install Plugin Form Disk, select flyme-xxxx.zip, and restart IDE.

 ## Available Snippets

 ### Dart